craftcms/docs/docs/5.x/development/accessibility.md

 ## Media

-When marked up appropriately, text the web is inherently accessible.
+When marked up appropriately, text on the web is inherently accessible.
 The same cannot be said for visual media like images, video, and icons; without explicit descriptions or context clues, unsighted users may miss essential content.

 ### Alternative text